 Each safety goal may have multiple safety objectives that allow your organization to account for that each goal.
 In the case of our example safety goal above, you could create several different objectives that help account for and measure performance of that goal, such as:

 - Increase hazard reporting 10% over previous year;

 - Reduce average day for hazard reporting for new employees to less than 14 days; and

 - Train at least 95% of employees on hazard identification.

-Creating safety objectives is matter of reviewing each safety goal, and creating one or several objectives to account for each goal.
+Creating safety objectives is matter of reviewing each safety goal, and creating one or more objectives to account for each goal.
 Some safety goals may have a handful of objectives, and some safety goals will only have one or two objectives.
-The end result is a list of safety objectives that is 2-3 times longer than your list of safety goals.
+For a credible end result to present to auditors, aim for a list of safety objectives that is 2-3 times longer than your list of safety goals.

 3 - Updating Safety Objectives Yearly